 World Autism Awareness Week 2021...

 I still continue to beat myself over it.
 I wish I did.
 It took twelve and a bit years, before Tim was finally diagnosed with autism.
-I feel disappointed why it wasn't picked up while Tim was at nursery and then school.
-To be honest he had the most miserable time, in his first four years in first primary school, then one year in his second school and then dropped out of school in year 5, until finally, with the help of my local MP Keir Stammer, the right school came along.
-Tim's last year in primary school was his most enjoyable experience.
-An Education Health and Care plan was finally completed before he entered year 7.
+I feel disappointed why it wasn't picked up while he was at nursery and then school.
+To be honest he had the most miserable time, during his first four years in his first primary school, then one year in his second school and then dropped out of school in year 5, until finally, with the help of my local MP Keir Stammer, the right school came along.
+Tim's last year in primary school year 6, was the most enjoyable experience he had.
+An Education Health and Care plan was finally put in place before he entered into year 7.

 Tim's now 14.
 Since his diagnosis, he now seems more accepting of himself.
 He is more settled at home and school, because of all the right support and encouragement he continues to receive.
-He has now found things he particularly enjoys.
-Both environments continue to be carefully molded to Tim's needs and it's working.
+He has now found a few things he particularly enjoys doing at school and home.
+Both environments continue to be carefully tailored to Tim's needs and it's getting there.

 TO BE CONTINUED...